socialfoundations/folktables/README.md

 features, label, group = ACSEmployment.df_to_numpy(acs_data)
 ```
 Next we train a simple model on this dataset and use the `group` labels to
-evaluate the models violation of [equality of opportunity](https://fairmlbook.org/), a common fairness
+evaluate the model's violation of [equality of opportunity](https://fairmlbook.org/), a common fairness
 metric.
 ```py
 import numpy as np